chanhee-luke/BPE_PMI/README.md

 # Overview

-This code explores a novel approach for pre-processing the corpus before training.
+This code explores a novel approach for pre-processing the corpus before training

 # Mechanism